gkorpal/gkorpal.github.io/_pages/book-list.md

 <img src="/images/book2.jpg" alt="">

 * **Euclid’s Window** by *Leonard Mlodinow*: I loved reading this book (Mlodinow has co-authored "The Grand Design" by Stephen Hawking).
-* **Fermat’s Last Theorem** by *Simon Singh*: A very detailed account on Fermat Theorem & a good number of references.
+* **Fermat’s Last Theorem** by *Simon Singh*: A very detailed account on Fermat's Theorem with a good number of references.
+* **The Poincare Conjecture** by *Donal O'Shea*: It was nice to see how the different branches of topology were developed to solve this conjecture.
+* **The Einstein Theory of Relativity** by *Lillian R. Lieber*: A very clear exposition of the mathematical contribution of Albert Einstein.
 * **Journey Through Genius** by *William Dunham*: Wonderful discussions about mathematical works of great mathematicians.
+* **The book of numbers** by *John H. Conway and Richard K. Guy*: Clear explaination of complicated concepts, especially Bernoulli numbers and cardinal numbers (counting cards).
+Plus it's a colourful maths book!
+* **Magical Mathematics** by *Persi Diaconis and Ron Graham*: Very interesting mathematical card tricks, a great treat for people who love the collection of Scientific American articles by Martin Gardner.
+* **The Penguin Dictionary of Curious and Interesting Geometry** by *David Wells*: My favourite entry is "pursuit curves".
+* **Flatland** by *Abbott*: It's a short and sweet book.
 * **The Curious Incident of the Dog in the Night-Time** by *Mark Haddon*: An autistic boy who loves prime numbers.
 * **The Devotion of Suspect X** by *Keigo Higashino*: The protagonist is a brilliant but lonely mathematician.